Netflix/falcor/documentation/jsongraph.md

 Atoms "box" value types inside of a JSON object, allowing metadata to be attached to them.

-(Example of creating an atom with a value of 4 and an "$expired property and then serializing)

 ~~~js
 var number = {
     $type: "atom",